blockchainbirdd/blockchainbirdd/README.md

 - 👋 Hi, I’m @blockchainbirdd
 - 👀 I’m interested in webdev and blockchain
 - 🌱 I’m currently learning Blockchain.
-- 💞️ I’m looking to collaborate on people working under same domain to explore and thrill.
+- 💞️ I’m looking to collaborate with people working under same domain to explore and thrill.
 - 📫  reach me for team work and xplore more ideas on tech.

 <!---